VadzimBelski-ScienceSoft/rpi-status-mqtt/README.md

 # rpi-status-mqtt
 Rasperry PI status CPU , RAM, Disk

-You will need Python 2.7
+You will need Python 2.7 pip to be installed

 ```bash
 sudo apt install python-pip